jhansigoday/Amazon-Clone/README.md

 Amazon Clone

-A basic front-end clone of Amazon using **HTML, CSS, and JavaScript**.
+A basic front-end clone of Amazon using HTML, CSS.

  Features
  Responsive design